lbologna/hbp-sp6-guidebook/_sources/online_usecases/single_cell_building/hippocampus/nsg_job_manager/nsg_job_manager.rst.txt

 |

-2. copy completed jobs from NSG to the collab storage by clicking on →
+2. copy completed jobs from NSG to the Collab storage by clicking on the arrow icon →

 |